cedardb/docs/content/get_started/operate_in_cloud.md

 weight: 40
 ---

-You can easily deploy CedarDB on your own AWS EC2 instances.
+You can easily deploy CedarDB on your own AWS EC2 or GCP instances.

 ## Installation